Mentor & Mentee: What Are Their Roles and Responsibilities?

 Provider of resources and recommendations

-Mentors must learn to identify the right resources to recommend and use to help their mentees grow and develop personally and professionally.
+A common mentoring program best practice is having menotrs identify the right resources to recommend and use to help their mentees grow and develop personally and professionally.
 This includes knowing what books, learning tools, and workshops to recommend, etc.

 Expanding networks can’t be ignored, either.
 Mentors must encourage their mentees to join organizations that can help expand their network and introduce them to new people for new contacts.
 Doing is often better than just saying, however, so organizing mentoring activities will go a long way to making this actionable.